 - InSight: launched in May 2018, this probe will investigate the dynamics of Martian tectonic activity [source: NASA].

 These probes have made many invaluable scientific discoveries.
 Next, we'll look at Projects Mercury, Gemini and Apollo.

-Project Mercury, which ran from 1961 to 1963, had the goal of determining whether humans could survive in space.
-Single astronauts were launched into space in the Mercury spacecraft on six missions and spent up to 34 hours in space (see How Project Mercury Worked and How Project Mercury Missions Worked).
+The goal of Project Mercury was to determine whether humans could survive in space.
+Single astronauts were launched into space in the Mercury spacecraft on six missions and spent up to 34 hours in space.

-Soon after astronaut Alan B. Shepard completed a 15-minute suborbital flight, President Kennedy committed NASA to sending a man to the moon and back before the end of the decade.
-Under the direction of then Vice President (later President) Lyndon B. Johnson, Congress appropriated funds and NASA expanded its programs to achieve President Kennedy's vision.
+Soon after, astronaut Alan B. Shepard became the first American in space when he completed a 15-minute suborbital flight.
+President Kennedy committed NASA to sending a man to the moon and back before the end of the '60s.
+Under the direction of then-Vice President (later President) Lyndon B. Johnson, Congress appropriated funds and NASA expanded its programs to achieve President Kennedy's vision [source: Garber and Launius].

 Project Gemini (1965-1966)

 The Gemini spacecraft carried two astronauts and could maneuver in space.
 Over the course of 10 missions, astronauts changed orbits, rendezvoused with other spacecraft, docked with an unmanned Agena rocket, and walked and spent long periods of time in space.